Scheduled MonumentsEnglandRoman temporary camp at Dargues

 What is Roman temporary camp at Dargues?

-Dargues is a Roman temporary camp located in Northumberland in northern England.
+Dargues Roman temporary camp is a Roman military enclosure located in Northumberland, dating to the period of Roman campaigns in northern Britain, likely associated with the expeditions of Agricola in the late first century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009376.

 Who is responsible for protecting Roman temporary camp at Dargues?